 Alternatively, you can partner with a third-party vendor like Zartis and have us set up a team extension for you.
 We take care of everything.
 All you need to do is interview and handpick the best remote engineers for your needs from our shortlist.

-To learn more, explore our dedicated development team services.
+To learn more, explore our team augmentation services.

 2. Put a Lot of Effort into Your Onboarding Process